-1 Includes contributions from employers and non-employer contributing entities as well as funds allocated to the Funding Deposit Account.
+Includes contributions from employers and non-employer contributing entities as well as funds allocated to the Funding Deposit Account.
 Does not include funds withdrawn from the Funding Deposit Account.

-Municipal Employees' Retirement System of Louisiana Notes to Required Supplementary Information For the Year Ended June 30, 2017
+Municipal Employees' Retirement System of Louisiana Notes to Required Supplementary Information June 30, 2018